tobice/flux-lumines/doc/making-of-lumines.md

     if (update) {
         state = state.updateIn(path, update);
     }
-    state.getIn(path);
+    return state.getIn(path);
 };
 ```

 Nothing surprising here.
 If you pass an update function to the cursor, it's applied on the
 current state which will generate a new state.
-The reference on the new state is
+The reference on the new state is  remembered.
+And
-remembered.
-And that's exactly where the code above fails.
+that's exactly where the code above fails.

 As the first list is being cycled over, we add the filtered out elements to the second one which
 changes the global state.
 The problem is that the outer update function in the first cursor has